Night Vision Home | Legend | History | Meet the Puppets | Pupppets and Politics

 We walked around for an hour, greeting kids and adults in English, and having it translated to the appropriate language usually by the parents.

-As our first performance on Cyprus, It was a great "coming out" party for us -- it felt good to be performing again, and at yet another rather interesting venue . . . that is included among schools in migrant worker camps in Florida; small villages in Quintana Roo and schools in Oaxaca, Mexico; the beach outside Havana, Cuba; schools in rural Nicaragua . . .
+As our first performance on Cyprus, it was a great "coming out" party for us -- it felt good to be performing again, and at yet another rather interesting inernational venue . . . that is included among schools in migrant worker camps in Florida; small villages in Quintana Roo and schools in Oaxaca, Mexico; the beach outside Havana, Cuba; schools in rural Nicaragua . . .

-People were rappelling down the sides of the hotel, passing pockmarks on the wall made by bullets in the 1974 fight . . .
+People were rappelling down the sides of the hotel, passing pockmarks on the wall made by bullets in the 1974 fight . . . image

 The event was fascinating.
 Fun.
 Surreal.